adafruit/rosie-ci/README.rst

     :target: https://gitter.im/adafruit/circuitpython?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge
     :alt: Gitter

-Mike is an on-microcontroller testing service that runs on a Raspberry Pi.
+Rosie is an on-microcontroller testing service that runs on a Raspberry Pi.
 Its meant to run after Travis builds and tests binaries.
 Build artifacts and test results are stored to an Amazon S3 bucket.
 It is used to test `Adafruit CircuitPython <https://github.com/adafruit/circuitpython>`_.